Equalities and SEND

 Tannery Drift SEN Information Report

-Welcome to our “School Offer” information.
+Welcome to our 'School Offer' information.
 Below you should be able to find the answers to frequently asked questions relating to SEND provision at Tannery Drift First School.
-After reading the information on this page if you still have require further information, please refer to our SEND policy which can be located on the school website.
+After reading the information on this page if you still require further information, please refer to our SEND policy (see below), which can be located on the school website.
 If your query still remains unanswered please speak with your child’s class teacher who will be happy to help and offer advice.

 All children at Tannery Drift First School can expect an inclusive education, as outlined in the SEND Code of Practice (2015) our provision is delivered in the following way: